Mark van Bommel: VfL Wolfsburg

 On 2 June 2021, VfL Wolfsburg unveiled Van Bommel as the club's new head coach, replacing the departing Oliver Glasner on a two-year contract.
 On his debut in the DFB-Pokal first round on 8 August, he used six substitutes instead of the permitted five in a 3–1 extra-time win over SC Preußen Münster, resulting in disqualification.
 Six days later, he won 1–0 at home in his first Bundesliga game, against VfL Bochum; the goal came from compatriot Wout Weghorst.
 Four consecutive wins meant that Wolfsburg topped the table in September, but a run of form including eight winless games in all competitions resulted in his dismissal on 24 October.

 Royal Antwerp

 On 26 May 2022, Royal Antwerp appointed Van Bommel as the club's manager on a two-year contract.
 He was signed by their sporting director, his former international teammate Marc Overmars.
+He won the Belgian Cup in his first season, defeating local rivals K.V.
+Mechelen 2–0 in the final.
+He also won the Belgian Pro League, securing the title on the final day with a 2–2 draw at K.R.C.
+Genk via an equaliser from Toby Alderweireld in the fourth minute of added time; it was the club's first league championship in 66 years.

+Van Bommel led Antwerp to a second consecutive cup final, losing by a single goal to Royale Union Saint-Gilloise on 9 May 2024.
+He defended his record by saying that he was not managing Chelsea or Real Madrid, and that his team had dealt with financial problems and the January sale of Arthur Vermeeren.
+He left in June 2024 at the end of his contract and was replaced by Jonas De Roeck.

 Personal life

 Van Bommel is married to Andra, daughter of Bert van Marwijk, with whom he has three children: Thomas, Ruben and Renée.

+In October 2022, as manager of Royal Antwerp, Van Bommel was threatened in his car by a man armed with a gun.
+The attacker was demanding a professional contract.
+He was sentenced to five years in prison.